OHF Player Movement: Frequently Asked Questions

 How will associations manage player movement if a coach leaves sanctioned hockey to coach non-sanctioned hockey and then returns?

 Coaches that are announced or are part of non-sanctioned hockey and come back to sanctioned programming will need to be compliant with the OHF regulations.
-The OHF does not restrict individuals from choosing another option other then the OHF.
-If they choose to come back they need to comply with our
+The OHF does not restrict individuals from choosing another option other than the OHF.
+If they choose to come back, they need to comply with our regulations upon their return.

 How can I help support my local Minor Hockey Association?